 Nowell, B., & Albrecht, K. (2019).
 A reviewer’s guide to qualitative rigor.
 Journal of Public Administration Research and Theory, 29(2), 348-363.

 Eisenhardt, K. M., & Graebner, M. E. (2007).
 Theory building from cases: Opportunities and challenges.
-Academy Of Management Journal, 50(1), 25-32.
+Academy of Management Journal, 50(1), 25-32.

-We do not currently think that the research allows for grounded theory building, as suggested by the source you attached.
-Perhaps additional research in the field or follow-up research will yield this.
+We do not currently believe that the study allows for grounded theory building, as suggested by the source you attached.
+Perhaps additional research in the field or follow-up research will yield such a theoretical contribution.

 Once again, we express our sincere gratitude for your guidance and the thorough reviews provided.
 We believe these revisions have significantly strengthened our manuscript and hope that it now meets the high standards of Armed Forces & Society Journal.